HydraWiki/lessoid/README.md

 # LESSoid
-A LESS parser running as a Node.js RESTful API and implements the [official Less.js package][lessmodified].
+A LESS parser running as a Node.js RESTful API and implements the official Less.js package.(See notes below.)
 It is intended as a replacement for the oyejorge/less.php package and works as a drop in replacement for MediaWiki.
 It can be used for other projects.

 ## Why LESSoid?
 In the Hydra Wiki Farm, the default LESS.php parser doesn't play well with caching across shared file systems such as gluster and relies on slow file caching techniques.
 This Node.js solution uses an in-memory cache and can share the cache to multiple web nodes using Redis.